svenstaro/memefs/README.md

-# memefs
-Mount your memes using FUSE
+# memefs - Mount your memes using FUSE

-> Every meme is file in unix
+> Every meme is a file in unix

 ## How to get memes into your unix